 California Aid in Dying Law

-In short, the End of Life Options Act of 2015 has three main elements:
+In short, the End of Life Options Act has three main elements:

 1. The law grants patients who satisfy specified criteria the legal right to request, receive, and self-ingest aid-in-dying drugs, i.e., medications whose sole purpose is to bring about the patient’s death.